-- o better promotion of flexible working practices could reduce demand for office space and intensify utilisation; - o joint working arrangements with partners are being exploited to ensure facilities are fully utilised (this is clearly in train); - o income earning opportunities are being actively sought; - there is equity in office facilities in different parts of the portfolio; - o as noted above, with the cessation of the Authority's one leased property, the Authority owns all the premises that it uses.
+- o better promotion of flexible working practices could reduce demand for office space and intensify utilisation; - o joint working arrangements with partners are being exploited to ensure facilities are fully utilised (this is clearly already adopted); - income earning opportunities are being actively sought; - there is equity in office facilities in different parts of the portfolio; - o as noted above, with the cessation of the Authority's one leased property, the Authority owns all the premises that it uses.

-As noted above, discussions continue to take place with other emergency services and partners with a view to utilisng our assets effectively.
+Discussions continue to take place with other emergency services and partners with a view to utilisn our assets effectively.
 This will generate income to the Authority, albeit in the main to contribute to existing costs such as rates, heating, lighting etc.